erbadaya/ugent-eyetracking/experimental-scripts/opensesame/BasicScript/BasicScriptPy_Walkthrough.md

 eyetracker.stop_recording()
 ```

 Note that there may be some delays in the presentation of stimuli and the recording of eye-tracking data.
 This is why it is important to send triggers so you can properly segment your data.
 If you do not have any specific inter-trial interval, this should be ok-ish with you.
 However, it is important you pilot your own code and note any significant lags.
-Happy coding!